YoavDdev/clearpoint/docs/pc-setup-guide.md

-# 📦 Clearpoint Mini PC Installation Flow
+# 📦 Clearpoint Mini PC Installation Flow (Updated)

 This guide is split into two phases: